Reveal-AI-DE/GenFlow/site/content/en/docs/administration/basic/installation.md

   You should see a message confirming that Docker is installed and running correctly.

-- To access GenFlow over a network or through a different system, export `GF_HOST` environment variable
+- To access GeniFlow over a network or through a different system, export `GF_HOST` environment variable

   ```shell
   export GF_HOST=FQDN_or_YOUR-IP-ADDRESS